 (2) Guardianship under this Division is not affected by any provision of, and cannot be changed by, any will, deed, or agreement.

+[Section 29 amended by No. 34 of 2004 s.
+251.]

 30. If not possible or desirable to place a child for adoption

-Where the Director-General is the guardian of a child under this Division and is of the opinion that it is not possible or desirable to place the child with a view to the child’s adoption, the Director-General is to cause notice of that opinion to be given to each person who he or she believes is a birth parent of the child or was a guardian of the child before the commencement of guardianship under this Division, in which case —
+Where the CEO is the guardian of a child under this Division and is of the opinion that it is not possible or desirable to place the child with a view to the child’s adoption, the CEO is to cause notice of that opinion to be given to each person who he or she believes is a birth parent of the child or was a guardian of the child before the commencement of guardianship under this Division, in which case —

 (a) the person who was the child’s guardian before the commencement of guardianship under this Division becomes the child’s guardian again; and